Avicted/pepito_app/README.md

 MIT License

-## Here is one Official Pépito account:
+## Here is one of Pépito's official accounts:
 https://x.com/PepitoTheCat